figaw/cci-dockerhub-demo/README.md

 1. Create a file called `Dockerfile` with your image build logic
 1. (Optional) Create a file called `.dockerignore` with a white/blacklist of all files that aren't relevant for your image
 1. Create a new commit, push this to a branch and create a pull-request.
 (Don't merge it yet.)

+## Create a new repository on Docker Hub

+1. Go to [https://hub.docker.com/](https://hub.docker.com/) and log in.
+1. Click "Create Repository"
+1. If you haven't already, link your GitHub to your Docker Hub.
+1. Give your new repository a name, and click "Create"

+On your new repository, visit the "Builds" tab.

+1. Click on the "Link to GitHub" button.
+1. Select your organization and the repository you created earlier.
+Click "Save and Build."
+1. (On GitHub) Merge your pull-request to the `master`-branch
+1. (On Docker Hub), A new build is triggered after a short while.
+(You may have to reload the page, to see the effect.)